awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep2.md

 # Step 2: Create the Trusts<a name="microsoftadtruststep2"></a>

 In this section, you create two separate forest trusts\.
-One trust is created from the Active Directory domain on your EC2 instance and the other from your Microsoft AD in AWS\.
+One trust is created from the Active Directory domain on your EC2 instance and the other from your AWS Managed Microsoft AD in AWS\.

 **Note**
 The AWS Directory Service, currently only supports forest trusts\.

-**To create the trust from your EC2 domain to your Microsoft AD in AWS**
+**To create the trust from your EC2 domain to your AWS Managed Microsoft AD in AWS**

 1. Log into **example\.local**\.